Configuring setuptools using setup.cfg files

 If compatibility with legacy builds (i.e. those not using the PEP 517 build API) is desired, a setup.py file containing a setup() function call is still required even if your configuration resides in setup.cfg.

-Setuptools allows using configuration files (for example, setup.cfg) to define a package’s metadata and other options that are normally supplied to the setup() function (declarative config).
+Setuptools allows using configuration files (for example, setup.cfg) to define a package’s metadata and other options (declarative config).

 [metadata]